Drywall Nail and Screw Pop Repair Services in St. Albert, AB

 • Removing damaged or stripped screws

-• Installing new fasteners with proper depth
+• Placing new fasteners with proper depth

 • Filling screw holes with quality compound